 Grit: The Power of Passion and Perseverance by Angela Duckworth Non-Fiction

-This is what everyone is talking about, Angela Duckworth’s well researched book on what makes some people successful where others give up.
-She reveals that grit, which is the “passion and perseverance for long-term goals,” is the secret to long term success.
-Grit is the one determining factor as to why some cadets make it through Beast Barracks at West Point and other drop out.
+This is what everyone is talking about, Angela Duckworth’s well-researched book on what makes some people succeed where others give up.
+She reveals that grit, which is the “passion and perseverance for long-term goals,” is the secret to long-term success.
+Grit is the one determining factor as to why some cadets make it through Beast Barracks at West Point and others drop out.
 I had written this article, The One Trait Your CEO Wants You to Have, before I read Duckworth’s book.
 In my experience, the best trait for business leaders is persistence.
 I’ve observed that persistent people exhibit the fierce resolve to get things despite the challenges.
 It turns out, I had reached the same conclusions as Duckworth.
 Grit is a well researched, great read which I recommend to all leaders.

 Shoe Dog: A Memoir by the Creator of Nike by Phil Knight Non-Fiction